HwWobbe/Wip-Main/README.md

 ## 2025-02:
 ...

 - This month has been broken down into three "decimal fortnights" as follows
+  - specifically: ...

 ### 2025-02-09:
 - setup the additional Sponsorships